MaxMelching/gwbar/README.md

-  To adjust the height manually in between frames, pass a length variable to `signalheight` and change the value of this variable accordingly (cf. the `examples/signalheight_example` file).
+  To adjust the height manually in between frames, pass a length variable to `signalheight` and change the value of this variable accordingly (cf. the `signalheight_example` examples file).

 - `signalupshift`: controls how much separation is between the lower end of the frametitle part (upper end of framesubtitle) and the progressbar.
-Default is 3pt, so that the progressbar does not intersect with the framesubtitle.
+Default is `3pt`, so that the progressbar does not intersect with the framesubtitle.

+- `headwidth`: total width of the line drawn (signal plus padding).
+In beamer files, you will probably not want to mess with this setting and stick to the default value of `\paperwidth`.

+  In other files, it defaults to the LaTeX default of `\textwidth`, but might be changed manually and in that case, the package needs to know this.
+  Unfortunately, I could not find a robust automatic way of getting this length (due to the many different possible classes and packages that could be used to control is), so it must be passed manually.

 - `bottompaddingnosubtitle`, `bottompaddingwithsubtitle`: padding applied after the template.
 This requires two options because it might be desirable to apply